May 2019 and November 2019

 If you have ever wished that you could think like a futurist, engage in futures foresight, and stay ahead of new megatrends that are emerging on the horizon, this course will help you demonstrate visionary leadership and innovation capacity.

-This advanced leadership program for women will appeal to those who already possess some leadership experience and who wish to be known for their strategic vision and excellence as they advance into more senior leadership positions.
+This advanced leadership program will appeal to those who already possess some leadership experience and who wish to be known for their strategic vision and excellence as they advance into more senior leadership positions.
 Leaders responsible for shaping the future of their organization will benefit from the program, as will those responsible for policy development, program direction and strategic planning.

 Artificial intelligence, robotics, machine learning and algorithms, longevity discoveries, space travel, new values frameworks, and other breakthroughs, are on the fertile verge of exploration, with industry and government innovation already underway.